wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 <p class=fip id=p4>
-4.&emsp;Spiritual vision literally cannot see error, and merely looks for Atonement.
+4. Spiritual vision literally cannot see error, and merely looks for Atonement.
 ²All solutions the physical eye seeks dissolve.
 3Spiritual vision looks within and recognises immediately that the altar has been defiled and needs to be repaired and protected.
 ⁴Perfectly aware of the right defence it passes over all others, looking past error to truth.